 |Staten Island: Many hands helping rebuild in the months after Sandy|

-It is as if we can fill in the answer of our beginning question “Where to begin?” thus: it is possible to pick up and start again when one realizes he or she is not alone.
-The touching story of one family documents it: the letter that arrived one day from an unknown address in Louisiana that seemed it could only be a mistake but instead read “From a Katrina victim to a Sandy victim” and contained a gift card, the stream of friends stopping by for weeks to give a helping hand, the teachers who chipped in to replace books for the kids.
+We can fill in the answer of our first question “Where to begin?”: it is possible to get up and start again when one realizes he or she is not alone.
+The touching story of one family exemplifies it.
+The letter that arrived from an unknown address in Louisiana seemed it could only be a mistake.
+Instead, it read “From a Katrina victim to a Sandy victim” and contained a gift card.
+Streams of friends stopped by for weeks to give neighbors a helping hand.
+Teachers spent their own money to replace books for the kids.
 In the words of the mother, “every time I sit in on our new couch…it is like the arms of God [through the St. Clare’s community] embracing us.”